-Howard County families who have loved ones with autism can breathe a little easier knowing that county 911 operators and first responders are already “in the know” when called to an emergency.
+Howard County families who have loved ones with Autism (as well as other special needs, Alzheimer’s, mental health challenges, etc.) can breathe a little easier knowing that county 911 operators and first responders are already “in the know” when called to an emergency.
 The 911 Address Flagging Program gives residents the option to voluntarily “flag” their address in the system.
-This provides the 911 Call Center with first-hand knowledge that an individual with autism resides at a given address and that he or she may be nonverbal, oversensitive to sirens, unaware of danger, prone to elope, or exhibit other note-worthy behaviors.
+This provides the 911 Call Center with first-hand knowledge that an individual with Autism resides at a given address and that he or she may be nonverbal, oversensitive to sirens, unaware of danger, prone to elope, or exhibit other note-worthy behaviors.
 This information is then forwarded to first responders prior to their arrival on the scene.

 “This is just another common-sense step toward greater protection of and service to individuals in our community with special needs,” says Beth Benevides, former HCAS president.
 “No one ever wants to be in an emergency situation.
 But the reality is we sometimes are.
 Anything we can do to better prepare first responders for what they might encounter is worth our effort.
 In the end, this seemingly simple address notation has the potential to save lives.”

 Police Lt.
 William Cheuvront, who has worked alongside HCAS overseeing the Rapid Return tracking system (formerly, Project Lifesaver), didn’t need convincing when he was asked to help.
 He contacted the Howard County Police Department Commander of Communications on behalf of HCAS and together he and the commander outlined what information would be required from families who wish to flag their addresses.

 Read more in these articles by Columbia Magazine (2021), The Baltimore Sun about how the program was created in 2012 and expansion of the program to serve others including those with dementia (2017)